Home values in The Buckeye State have increased by 15.5% in the last year. Real estate commissions too have reached record levels.

 Low Commission Real Estate Agents

-Low commission realtors or agents are discount brokers who work on a lower commission rather than the traditional 5-6% commission.
+Low commission Realtor or agents are discount brokers who work on a lower commission rather than the traditional 5-6% commission.

-For example, some of them offer full-service packages at 1 or 2% brokerage.
+For example, some Low commission Realtors in Ohio offer full-service packages at 1 or 2% brokerage.
 This covers everything from listing to closing.

 Our Top Pick For Low Commission Realtors

 Redfin has an average rating on Consumer Affairs.

 Redfin has a reach in 80+ Markets giving a nationwide coverage.

 A virtual full-service broker does everything a traditional broker would do i.e. listing, marketing, pricing, negotiating, etc. The only difference is that a virtual full-service broker would do all of these online i.e. virtually.

 Because of their cloud-based presence, they have many advantages.
 Such as lesser fees, discounted commissions, and much better management and marketing support.
 Many MLS listing companies like Houzeo, also provide full-service options that are 100% online.

 Houzeo is the best virtual full-service provider in Ohio that offers the following services to home sellers: